Cytomegalovirus (CMV) Tests

 If you are a reasonably healthy person, you will probably not have a symptomatic reactivation or may have mild flu-like symptoms.
 If you are immune-compromised, you may have more serious symptoms associated with your lungs, digestive tract, or eyes.
 In this case, it is important to talk to your healthcare provider about your health concerns.

-If I have or had CMV, can I spread it to others?If you have a new or prior infection with CMV, you can spread it to others even if you aren’t showing signs or symptoms.
+If you have a new or prior infection with CMV, you can spread it to others even if you aren’t showing signs or symptoms.
+If symptoms appear, they can develop 9 to 60 days after primary infection.
 Nevertheless, you must be in close contact with others in order to transmit the virus.
 It can be spread through several types of body fluids, including saliva, breast milk, vaginal fluids, semen, urine, and blood.

 Is there any way to prevent getting CMV?

 Currently, there is no vaccine available for CMV.
 Careful hygiene can help prevent transmission of the virus.
 But, since CMV is very common, is present in most body fluids, and is passed through close contact, most people are infected early in life.
 It has been estimated that as many as 70% of children in daycare have been exposed to CMV, and between 8% and 20% of childcare providers contract CMV every year.

 (June 6, 2018) Cytomegalovirus (CMV) and Congenital CMV Infection—Interpretation of Laboratory Tests.
 Centers for Disease Control and Prevention.
 Available online at https://www.cdc.gov/cmv/clinical/lab-tests.html.
 Accessed on 10/30/18.

 Cytomegalovirus (CMV).
 Medscape.
 Available online at https://emedicine.medscape.com/article/215702-overview.
 Accessed on 10/30/18.